Program Policies

 Registration at Tulane

-In the semester before studying abroad, students must register for a 12-credit placeholder course to maintain full-time enrollment at Tulane while abroad.
+In the semester before studying abroad, students are pre-registered for a 12-credit placeholder course to maintain full-time enrollment at Tulane while abroad.
 This ensures proper tuition billing, financial aid disbursement, and eligibility to register for courses in the semester of return to New Orleans.

 Students are responsible for clearing any holds on their accounts in order to register.
 Neither the Registrar nor Freeman are responsible for following up on delayed registrations due to holds.
 Students cannot participate in an exchange program if they are not registered.